vvaezian/Data-Science-Fundamentals/TimeSeries/Models.md

   - Otherwise we make forecasts and move to production

 ### Handling Seasonality
+Seasonal time series can be decomposed to three elements: trend, seasonality, resudual:
 ```python
 from statsmodels.tsa.seasonal import seasonal_decompose
 # additive decomposition